der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListBuilder.md

 # NegativeKeywordListBuilder
-Provides methods for defining and building a negative keyword list.
+Provides methods which are used to define and build a negative keyword list.
+For more information about Builders, see [Builders](../concepts/builders).

 Example usage:
 ```javascript